Protection of Freedoms Act

 The Protection of Freedoms Act was adopted by parliament on 1st May 2012.

-.New guidance will also have to be written for the police, to make sure that Police National Computer (PNC) records are deleted at the same time as people's DNA and fingerprint records (this requirement is not included explicitly in the Act).
-Minister Lord Henley's statement about PNC records is here.
+However, Police National Computer (PNC) records are not being automatically deleted at the same time as people's DNA and fingerprint records (this requirement is not included explicitly in the Act).

 You can read about the Act's development on the Protection of Freedoms Bill section of this website.